imorente/accessible_spa_examples/README.md

 ## A Solution

-One solution is to emulate a page refresh by announcing when a view/page loaded
+One solution is to emulate a native page refresh by announcing when a view/page loaded.

+We want to convey to the user:
+- the new page/view title
+- the view loaded status

+Using a simple a global "announcer" live region and a simple script, we can easily assemble a message and updating the announcer with the message.
+Screen readers in turn will pick up and announce this message.

-## Frameworks
+## Test Frameworks

 The following framework examples are covered: